Non-profit

 History

-IRUSA is a branch of Islamic Relief, one of the largest Islamic charities in the world.
-17 Islamic Relief has over 100 offices in 40 countries.
-18 IRUSA was founded to provide disaster and emergency relief when it was founded in 1993, sending aid to Bosnian Muslims affected by the wars and genocides following the collapse of Yugoslavia.
-19 Over the next several decades, IRUSA provided humanitarian aid during a number of conflicts,20 most prominently a partnership with the Hebrew Immigrant Aid Society, a Jewish organization, in 2018 to provide humanitarian aid to those fleeing the Syrian Civil War.
-21 22
+Over the next several decades, IRUSA provided humanitarian aid during a number of conflicts,14 most prominently a partnership with the Hebrew Immigrant Aid Society, a Jewish organization, in 2018 to provide humanitarian aid to those fleeing the Syrian Civil War.
+16 17

-Given its substantial involvement in the American charitable landscape, IRUSA quickly rose to national prominence, especially during the Obama administration.
 In his speech at the 2012 National Prayer Breakfast, then-President Barack Obama cited IRUSA as a key faith-based charitable organization.
-29 IRUSA’s work alongside the federal government continued into the Trump administration, with the group providing food for schoolchildren during the summer of 2017 in eight cities in partnership with the USDA.
-30
+24 IRUSA’s work alongside the federal government continued into the First Trump administration, with the group providing food for schoolchildren during the summer of 2017 in eight cities in partnership with the USDA.
+25

-Much of IRUSA’s charitable activity is centered around children.
+Much of IRUSA’s charitable activity is focused on children.
 IRUSA has established education projects in 14 countries, especially in the Middle East, and launched several programs designed especially to educate refugee children.
-36 IRUSA also coordinates programs for vulnerable children around the world by offering the opportunity for donors to financially support an orphan in 24 different countries and refugee communities.
-37
+30 IRUSA also coordinates programs for vulnerable children around the world by offering the opportunity for donors to financially support an orphan in 24 different countries and refugee communities.
+31

-IRUSA also runs healthcare access programs in 14 different counties, especially in countries facing humanitarian crises such as Yemen.
-38 In Africa and the Middle East, IRUSA has organized several programs to improve water security and access to sanitation.
-39 IRUSA also runs programs to directly support women’s initiatives in 11 different countries.
-40
+IRUSA also runs health care access programs in 14 different counties, especially in countries facing humanitarian crises such as Yemen.
+32 In Africa and the Middle East, IRUSA has organized several programs to improve water security and access to sanitation.
+33 IRUSA also runs programs to directly support women’s initiatives in 11 different countries.
+34

 Anti-Semitism Allegations